Lester016/Reverie/README.md

 # Reverie
-A blogging platform that enables the author to make a network and print their data.
+A platform for bloggers that enables them to network and print the friended author's data.

 ### How to set up: